NioTheFirst/ScType/README.md

 The reported number of warnings is directly the amount reported by the tool.

 The number of true positives, false positives, missed-type-errors and not-type-errors were determined by manual inspection of the warnings.
+The expected results and distribution of true and false positives can be found in the `run_results` directory.
+See the README.md file within for more details.

 The execution time of the tool was obtained by using a clock within the testing scripts.

-### Fig 9: False Positive Example in Vader Protocol P2

-Fig 9 in the paper demonstrates a false positive generated from the tool.

-The project is the Vader Protol P2 project, corresponding to number 15 on the table.
-To run the project, input the command:

-`./test_benchmark_final.sh 15`

-The corresponding false positive is the warning reported as:

-`> typecheck error: Var name: TMP_28 Func name: calculateSwap in NEW VARIABLE denominator = pow(amountIn + reserveIn)`